altfatterz/client-side-loadbalancing/README.md

 should go only to the `say-hello1` instance but it instead using round robin load balancing.

 based on the (Request-based Sticky Session for LoadBalancer)[https://docs.spring.io/spring-cloud-commons/docs/current/reference/html/#request-based-sticky-session-for-loadbalancer]

+With `RestTemplate` approach in the `RequestBasedStickySessionServiceInstanceListSupplier.get(Request request)` the `context` is not `RequestDataContext` which short circuits the instanceId selection and defaults back to Round Robin

+With `WebClient` approach in the `RequestBasedStickySessionServiceInstanceListSupplier.get(Request request)` the `context` is a `RequestDataContext` but somehow there are no Cookies, however the RestController has access to the `sc-lb-instance-id` cookie.